drduh/macOS-Security-and-Privacy-Guide/README.md

 Read more about launchd and where login items can be found on [Apple's website](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369).

-# Siri Suggestions & Spotlight
+# Siri Suggestions and Spotlight

 Apple is moving to on-device processing for a lot of Siri functions, but some info is still sent to Apple when you use Siri Suggestions or Spotlight.
 You can read Apple's [Privacy Policy](https://www.apple.com/legal/privacy/data/en/siri-suggestions-search/) to see exactly what is sent and how to disable it.